-March 26th marks the third anniversary of the landmark Rucho v.
+March 26th marks the anniversary of the landmark Rucho v.
 League of Women Voters of North Carolina (also known as Rucho v.
 Common Cause) Supreme Court oral arguments.
 This case challenged North Carolina’s 2016 redistricting plan as an unconstitutional partisan gerrymander.
 The Supreme Court's ultimate decision, that federal courts cannot make determinations on partisan gerrymandering, would have major consequences for representation across our democracy.

 The decision set the stage for federal courts to take a hands-off approach when it comes to the redistricting process, shifting the responsibility to states.
 Since then, the League has seen a rise in challenges under state law that continue to target communities of color through gerrymandering and unfair maps.
 When this happens, communities are not represented equally.